Texas HVAC Continuing Education

 Take the continuing education to renew your TX HVAC license today.
 All of our courses can be completed At Your Pace Online to help you meet the state's requirements to maintain your license.
 Once you finish your class you will have an official certificate of completion to save for your records, and we will report your course completion to the state for you.

-This 8-hour CE course approved by the Texas Department of Licensing and Regulation will cover legal and industry updates as well as a comprehensive survey of the significant changes made to the 2018 IMC.
+This 8-hour package fulfills all continuing education requirements.
+Included courses cover legal and industry updates as well as a comprehensive survey of the significant changes made to the 2021 IMC.

 Texas HVAC Contractor Continuing Education Requirements

-Your CE needs to focus on ACR work.
-Specifically, each year, you need at least one hour on the Texas laws and rules that regulate ACR contractors.
+According to TDLR, your annual CE needs to include at least one hour covering Texas laws and rules regulating ACR contractors.

-Your remaining seven hours can focus on any of the following:
+The remaining seven hours of CE can focus on any of the following:

 - Texas Occupations Code Chapter 1302: Air Conditioning and Refrigeration Contractors

 - Title 16, Texas Administrative Code, Chapter 75: Air Conditioning and Refrigeration Administrative Rules

 - The International Mechanical Code (IMC), the Uniform Mechanical Code (UMC), or other applicable codes